jalopezsuarez/apidox/README.md

 ### APIDox Requirements & Installation

-- Simple Apache/PHP 5.4+ server is needed in oder to run the webapp.
+- Simple Apache/PHP 5.4+ server is needed in order to run the webapp.
 No BBDD needed.
 - An Updated Web Browser ;)

 Just copy the APIDOX folder on any Apache/PHP server (MAMP, LAMP, WAMP or native installed server) and point your browser to {server}/apidox/apidox.php